liudongbao/Learning-Python-with-AI/README.md

-# Learning-Python-with-AI

-Thoughts on Self-learning Python with AI

-Step 1: Pose a question to the AI, such as ChatGPT
+How to Self-study Python with the Help of Artificial Intelligence

+Step 1: Ask AI (such as ChatGPT) questions about self-studying Python, such as: How to Set Up Python IDE

-Step 2: Verify the feedback from ChatGPT
+Step 2: Practice according to the answers from ChatGPT

-Step 3: Successfully solve the problem, or encounter new problems, or discover new issues
+Step 3: Successfully solve the problem, encounter new problems or discover new topics

-Step 4: Continue with step one
+Step 4: Continue with Step 1

+Related Links:
+1. Questions and Answers on Self-learning Python with the Help of ChatGPT:    https://eakbs47r2fr.feishu.cn/drive/folder/Kp8FfvdYjlKkVZdgGCNcjMY8nRg